UMCarpentries/intro-curriculum-python/_episodes/02-unix-shell.md

 # Working with files and directories
 _[Back to top](#contents)_

-Now that we know how to move around your computer using the command line, our next step is to organize the project that we started in the [R plotting lesson]({{ page.root }}/01-r-plotting/)
+Now that we know how to move around your computer using the command line, our next step is to organize the project that we started in the [Python plotting lesson]({{ page.root }}/01-python-plotting/)
 You might ask: why would I use the command line when I could just use the GUI?
 My best response is that if you ever need to use a high-performance computing cluster (such as Great Lakes at the University of Michigan), you’ll have no other option.
 You might also come to like it more than clicking around to get places once you get comfortable, because it’s a lot faster!